-1. On this figure 1994/95 represents the financial year ending 1995 (April 1994 to March 1995), and similarly through to 2014/15, which represents the financial year ending 2015 (April 2014 to March 2015)
+- 1. On this figure 1994/95 represents the financial year ending 1995 (April 1994 to March 1995), and similarly through to 2015/16, which represents the financial year ending 2016 (April 2015 to March 2016). - 2. (p) indicates results are provisional.

 In recent years, there has been relatively little change in levels of income inequality.
-The provisional estimate for the Gini coefficient for disposable income in 2014/15 was 32.0%, which was not statistically significantly different from the 2013/14 value of 32.4%, but in line with the longer-term trend, which has shown a very gradual decline in inequality on this measure since 2006/07.
+The provisional estimate for the Gini coefficient for disposable income in 2015/16 was 32.3%.
+This is not statistically significantly different to the 2014/15 value of 32.6%, and is in line with the longer term trend, which has shown a very gradual decline in inequality on this measure since 2006/07.

-Inequality of disposable income for retired households has followed a similar trend, increasing significantly during the 1980s and peaking at 30.3% in 1991.
-Since then, the broad trend has been downwards, though income inequality levels remain above those seen in the late 1970s and early 1980s.
-In recent years, there is evidence of a slight increase in inequality for retired households.
-In 2014/15, the provisional estimate of the Gini coefficient for disposable income amongst retired households was 27.5%, up from 24.3% in 2009/10.
+Inequality of disposable income for retired households has followed a similar trend, with the Gini coefficient increasing significantly during the 1980s and peaking at 30.3% in 1990.
+Since then the broad trend has been downwards, though income inequality levels remain above those seen in the late 1970s and early 1980s.

-The characteristics of the Gini coefficient make it particularly useful for making comparisons over time, between countries and before or after taxes and benefits.
-However, no indicator is completely without limitations and one drawback of the Gini is that, as a single summary indicator, it cannot distinguish between different-shaped income distributions.
+The characteristics of the Gini coefficient make it particularly useful for making comparisons over time, between countries and before and after taxes and benefits.
+However, no indicator is completely without limitations and one drawback of the Gini is that, as a single summary indicator, it cannot distinguish between different shaped income distributions.
 For that reason, it is useful to look at this index alongside other measures of inequality.
 One such measure is the S80/S20 ratio, which is the ratio of the total income received by the 20% of households with the highest income to that received by the 20% of households with the lowest income.
 Another related measure is the P90/P10 ratio.
 This is the ratio of the income of the household at the bottom of the top decile to that of the household at the top of the bottom decile.

 A relatively recently developed inequality measure, the Palma ratio, takes the ratio of the income share of the richest 10% of households to that of the poorest 40% of households.
-The idea behind using the Palma ratio is that middle 50% of households are likely to have a relatively stable share of income over time and hence isolating them, should not lead to a substantial loss of information (Cobham and Sumner, 2013).
-Together these measures provide further evidence on how incomes are shared across households and how this is changing over time.
+The idea behind using the Palma ratio is that the middle 50% of households are likely to have a relatively stable share of income over time, and so isolating them should not lead to a substantial loss of information (Cobham and Sumner, 2013).
+Together these measures provide further evidence of how incomes are shared across households and how this is changing over time.

-Figure 4: Change in Gini coefficient, S80/S20 ratio, P90/P10 ratio & Palma ratio for equivalised disposable income, all households, 1977 to 2014/15
+Figure 4: Change in Gini coefficient, S80 and S20 ratio, P90 and P10 ratio and Palma ratio for equivalised disposable income, all households, 1977 to 2015/16

-Figure 4: Change in Gini coefficient, S80/S20 ratio, P90/P10 ratio & amp; Palma ratio for equivalised disposable income, all households, 1977 to 2014/15
+Figure 4: Change in Gini coefficient, S80 and S20 ratio, P90 and P10 ratio and Palma ratio for equivalised disposable income, all households, 1977 to 2015/16